Sergeant Banning is the President & CEO of D∙Prep Inc .

 Sergeant Banning has been involved in a number of critical incidents as a first responding field supervisor and as the shift watch commander.
 He brings a unique perspective of education, professional instructor qualifications and real-life experiences to his presentations.
 Sergeant Banning retired in July of 2008 and now resides Sacramento, California.

 Lt.
 JOHN KANE (ret.)
-Sacramento Police Department and Director, D-PREP Inc, Lt.
-John Kane has worked as a Police Officer in the City of Sacramento for almost twenty-seven years.
+Sacramento Police Department and Founder of D-PREP LLC.
+Lt.
+John Kane worked as a Police Officer in the City of Sacramento for almost twenty-seven years.
 During his career he has worked almost every assignment you can have as a police officer.

 Lt.
 Kane has both a Master’s and a Bachelor’s Degree from California State University, majoring in Criminal Justice/Government.
 He is currently an Associate Professor at Cal State Long Beach, teaching Emergency Planning and Management along with Leadership and Management classes in the Graduate School of Emergency Management.
 For twelve years he has been on the faculty of the Federal Emergency Management Agency – FEMA, as an adjunct instructor teaching at their Emergency Management Institute, in Emmitsburg, Maryland.
 He is a graduate of the National Fire Academy course as a Hazardous Materials Incident Commander, and the FEMA Incident Command System – Train the Trainers course, along with many other schools.
 He was chosen by FEMA in May 2000 to write the Terrorism First Response Lesson Plan for Law Enforcement that is now used to teach officers nationwide how to respond to a terrorist attack.
 Lt.
 Kane was a contributing author, along with several other nationally recognized instructors from FEMA, in a recently published book entitled, Terrorism: Defensive Strategies For Individuals, Companies And Governments.

 He has served on the California Governor’s Committee of Law Enforcement Specialists in the Standardized Emergency Management System – SEMS, for over three years.
 While on this committee he helped to write and develop the book known as: The California Law Enforcement Guide for Emergency Operations.
 He also wrote the 2005 update project for this book.
-In October 2001 he received an Award Certificate from the national Top Cops Award, along with his team members, for heroism during a gun battle with a wanted murderer.
 In March 2002, Lt.
 Kane was the single recipient of the most prestigious award in California for a law enforcement instructor: The Governor’s Award for Excellence in Peace Officer Training, for his work in Disaster and Critical Incident Response training.